-The word "innovation" is derived from the Latin verb innovare, which means to renew.
+The word "innovation" is derived from the Latin verb innovare, which means renew.
 In essence, the word has retained its meaning up until today.
-Innovation means to improve or to replace something, for example, a process, a product, or a service.
+Innovation means improving or replacing something, for example, a process, a product, or a service.

-In the context of companies and business, however, the term needs a definition.
+However, in the context of companies and businesses, the term needs a definition.
 Here are some ideas from entrepreneurs on what innovation is to them: